modonohoe/aurora-chasers-ireland/README.md

 ### **Home Section**

-The home page gives the user an introduction to who Aurora Chasers Ireland.
+The home page gives the user an introduction to who Aurora Chasers Ireland are.
 It features two widgets to give quick and easy access to realtime information about Metereological weather and Solar weather for returning users.

 ![Home Page](assets/images/home-page.png "Home Page")